QuentinRa/blog.quentinra.dev/tools-and-frameworks/random/websites/canva.md

 * Step 3: find a way to get the checkbox for one image
 * Step 4: click on every checkbox

-The script can be modified, for instance to only select some images based on their name...
+The script can be modified, for instance, to only select some images based on their name...
 </div><div>

 ```javascript